 8. How likely is it that you will work in an ECE-related job in the future?

-- Very likely

-- O Somewhat likely

-- Somewhat unlikely

-- O Very unlikely

-- 9. What are the reasons for your answer to the previous question?

-SKIP TO #17

-- 10. In which ECE-related setting are you currently working? (check all that apply) - O In a full-day child care centre - \bigcirc In Kindergarten - In Pre-Kindergarten or Junior Kindergarten in the public school system - In Pre-Kindergarten or Junior Kindergarten in the early childhood system - O In a school age only child care program - In a nursery school or preschool - O As a regulated family/home child care provider - O As an unregulated family/home child care provider - In a family/home child care agency / resource and referral program - As a classroom assistant in the school system - O In a family resource program - Specifically with children with special needs - In a licensing or monitoring role (with government or municipality) - O Other (please specify)
+O Very likely O Somewhat likely O Somewhat unlikely O Very unlikely 9.
+What are the reasons for your answer to the previous question?
+11. How many months in the year do you work at your current job? months 12.
+How many hours per week do you work at your current job? hours per week 13.
+Is this job permanent or temporary (e.g., filling in for maternity or other leave; working as a substitute)?
+O Permanent O Temporary O Other (please specify) SKIP TO #17 10.
+In which ECE-related setting are you currently working? (check all that apply) 14.
+What are your normal job responsibilities in your current position? (check all that apply) In a full-day child care centre In Kindergarten In Pre-Kindergarten or Junior Kindergarten in the public school system In Pre-Kindergarten or Junior Kindergarten in the early childhood system Working directly with children Supervising staff Administrative duties Support duties (cooking, cleaning, etc.) Other (please specify) In a school age only child care program In a nursery school or preschool As a regulated family/home child care provider As an unregulated family/home child care provider In a family/home child care agency / resource and referral program As a classroom assistant in the school system In a family resource program Specifically with children with special needs In a licensing or monitoring role (with government or municipality) Other (please specify) 14a.
+If you work directly with children, with which age groups do you primarily work? (check all that apply) Infants Toddlers Preschool age children School age children Mixed age groupings The age groups vary N/A - I don't work directly with children